KDAB/cxx-qt/book/src/qobject/generated-qobject.md

 This is what the [`#[cxx_qt::qobject]` macro](./qobject_struct.md) is for.
 This page serves to document the details of what is generated and how to interact with the generated QObject from Rust.

-The `#[cxx_qt::qobject]` macro generates a qobject for a given Rust struct.
+The `#[cxx_qt::qobject]` macro generates a QObject for a given Rust struct.
 Whilst this QObject is a C++ type, CXX-Qt will automatically wrap it as a [CXX Opaque Type](https://cxx.rs/extern-c++.html#opaque-c-types).
-These generated QObjects are accessible in a generated module with the name `qobject`.
-Each struct `T`'s generated QObject is accessible to Rust as `qobject::T`.
+These generated QObjects are accessible to Rust in a generated module with the name `qobject`.
+Each struct `T`'s generated QObject is accessible as `qobject::T`.

 ## Anatomy